aurelia/aurelia.github.io-old/docs/api/pal/index.md

-* `removeEventListener(eventName: string, callback: Function, capture?: boolean): void` - Remove a global event listener.
+* `removeEventListener(eventName: string, callback: EventListenerOrEventListenerObject, capture?: boolean): void` - Remove a global event listener.
   * `eventName: string` - A string representing the event type to listen for.
-  * `callback: Function` - The function to remove from the event.
+  * `callback: EventListenerOrEventListenerObject` - The function or listener object to remove from the event.
   * `capture?: boolean` - Specifies whether the listener to be removed was registered as a capturing listener or not.